PencilaSammad/sam-smart-agent-manager/README.md

 Azure's voice chat capabilities with the SAM agent adds another level of interactivity and convenience for users who prefer to communicate via speech rather than typing.

+## Installation Guide for SAM - Smart Agent Manager
+To install SAM, follow the steps below:

+Option 1: Clone the repository and build the project

+1. Clone the SAM repository from GitHub using Git or GitHub Desktop.
+2. Open the solution file in Visual Studio 2022.
+3. Build the project to create an executable file.
+4. Launch SAM by running the executable file you built.

+Option 2: Use the standalone samsetup installer

+1. Download the samsetup.exe file from the SAM release page on GitHub.
+2. Double-click on the samsetup.exe file to begin the installation process.
+3. Follow the on-screen instructions to install SAM.
+4. Launch SAM by running the executable file installed by the samsetup installer.

+Once you have installed SAM, you can start creating agents, managing workflows, and optimizing routines.
+Remember to add your OpenAI API key and Azure Cognitive Speech Service API key and associate it with the region where it is located.

+We hope this installation guide helps you get started with SAM.